How a cheap, brutally efficient grocery chain is upending America's supermarkets

 And good luck trying to find major name brands.
 More than 90% of the brands Aldi sells are its own private labels like Simply Nature organic products, Millville cereals, Burman’s ketchup and Specially Selected bread.
 (If this sounds like Trader Joe’s, that’s not a coincidence.
 The two companies share a common history.)

-The packaging on these items sometimes looks so similar to the brand-name alternatives that customers find themselves doing a double-take.
-Aldi's Honey Nut Crispy Oats, for example, come in box that's nearly the same shades of orange, yellow and brown as General Mills’ Honey Nut Cheerios, and with a similar font, too.
+The packaging on these items sometimes looks so similar to brand-name alternatives that customers find themselves doing a double-take.
+Aldi's Honey Nut Crispy Oats, for example, come in a box nearly the same shades of orange, yellow and brown as General Mills’ Honey Nut Cheerios, and with a similar font, too.
 Aldi sells its Tandil laundry detergent in an orange plastic jug with blue and yellow graphics reminiscent of Tide.
 The Millville Toaster Tarts, an Aldi house brand, look strikingly similar to Pop-Tarts — but a 12-pack of the Millville version is $1.85 while a 12-pack of Pop-Tarts costs $2.75.

 “I’m like, ‘these corn flakes are just as good, if not better, than the ones that have a chicken on the box!
 They’re the same exact ones,’” said Allison Robicelli, a food writer in Baltimore who describes herself as an Aldi loyalist.

 Although it may not be obvious at first glance, Aldi employs several key design details that maximize efficiency at checkout, too.
-On many of its products, barcodes are either super large or are printed on multiple sides to speed up the scanning process.
+On many of its products, barcodes are either supersized or printed on multiple sides to speed up the scanning process.
 After groceries are rung up, there’s nowhere for them to linger.
-The cashier drops items directly into a shopping cart below.
+The cashier drops them directly into a shopping cart below.
 Aldi doesn’t waste time bagging groceries.
 Customers must wheel away their shopping carts to bag their own groceries in a separate section at the front.
 Since stores don’t offer free bags, customers often scour the store for empty cardboard boxes to use instead.

 “Those lines fly.
 You’re not waiting for people to bag.
 They’re not messing around there,” said Robicelli.
 “Once you see that kind of efficiency, it makes going to other supermarkets really annoying and really tedious.”